 Dry skin, or brittle and flaky skin

-Hair loss or hair thinning
+Hair loss, hair thinning, or hair removal

 Inflammation of the lips

 The potential negative reactions to Accutane don't stop at the surface; your body can feel the effects as well.

 Side effects that tend to affect the body when using Accutane include:

 Intestinal symptoms (cramping, gas, diarrhea, etc.)

 Decreased night vision

 - Inflammatory bowel diseases

 Please talk to a healthcare professional and ask to stop taking isotretinoin if you experience any of these symptoms.